FTC disclaimer: This post may contains affiliate links and we will be compensated if you click on a link and make a purchase.

 Establish a program that includes a diet low in unhealthy fat, processed foods, simple carbohydrates, and sugar.

 It would help if you exercised regularly to raise your fitness level and reduce body fat.
 If necessary, good and natural supplements can help you reach your objectives.

 Your long-term goals are to lower bad cholesterol and triglycerides, reduce body weight to target levels, and maintain them for life through dietary adjustments and regular exercise.

 If you are a heart disease patient, maintaining heart health will be of special concern over your lifetime.

 Your targets will be lower than the established normal range.
 This usually requires a comprehensive approach, including a regular aerobic exercise schedule, relaxation program, strict diet, and medication regimen.

-Lowering cholesterol and triglyceride levels means a lower risk of plaque formation and, therefore, fewer arterial blockages and a lower incidence of hemorrhaging and blood clotting.
+Lowering cholesterol and triglyceride levels means a lower risk of plaque formation, fewer arterial blockages, and a lower incidence of hemorrhaging and blood clotting.